 View down the hall.

 There is also a model railroad on the second floor.
 I returned to the first floor and thanked our hosts for having us today.
-From here we drove into Bluefield and had a major surprise waiting for us.
+From here we drove into Bluefield and had a major surprise.

-Norfolk Southern unit 9-1-1 honoring First Responders was in Bluefield.
-What were the odds of this unit being the second unit on a stack train while we were here today?"
+Norfolk Southern SD60E 9-1-1 built in 1985 honoring First Responders was in Bluefield.
+What were the odds of this unit being second on a stack train while we were here today?

-The coaling tower at Bluefield.
+The coaling tower at Bluefield built in 1952.
 After photographing the coaling tower, we went to Subway to get food for our stay at the Elkhorn Inn tonight.
 We then decided to drive to Iager.Somehow my autofocus got turned off so I apologize in advance for the poor quality pictures.
-But I am using Robin Bowers pictures so with them there is no problems but they will show what we did!
+But I am using Robin Bowers' pictures, so with them there are no problems but they will show what we did!

 We drove west along highway US 54 and after passing the Elkhorn Inn we came upon a set of Norfolk Southern helpers returnig west to help another train at Powhatan, so we went to a grade crossing at Kyla.

 The Norfolk Southern helpers at Kyla.
-We drove to Iager.
-The Norfolk Southern helpers at Kyla.
-We then drove to Iaeger.
-When we turned around we saw smoke from an eastbound train and headed to Twin Tunnels at Kimball.
+We drove to Iager and when we turned around, we saw smoke from an eastbound train and headed to Twin Tunnels at Kimball.

 The Twin Tunnels near Kimball.